How to Complete a Home Renovation Project Quickly and On Time

 Have all Your Materials Chosen and Purchased.
 This is extremely important because without material, the contractor can’t do anything.
 Last thing you want is a contractor showing up at the job site ready to work and not being able to.
 By creating the project timeline with your contractor initially, you know what the general time frame is for specific things to be installed.
 Make sure you do your shopping in advance and always ask what the availability is.
 Is the material in-stock or is it a special order item.
 If so, what is the lead time?
 Not worth waiting weeks for one item which could hold up the entire project.

-See also Kitchen Make-Over
+See also Tips for a Successful Kitchen Renovation

 Make Decision Quickly.
 This is probably the most challenging of all because it is where everything starts and ends.
 If you hem and haw over the details, you will find yourself wasting time and frustrating everyone working on your project, including yourself.
 If you know you have a difficult time making decisions or if you and your spouse have difficulty agreeing, hire a design consultant to help you.
 This will make everything much easier and keep you on schedule.
 Also, don’t overdo the research.
 Yes, learn about the flooring, but ultimately, choose the best flooring that fits within your budget.
 Same goes for appliances and all the other material.